What is a workplace safety culture?

 Accountability.
 Accountability means when an individual or department experiences consequences for their performance or actions.
 Accountability is a very important aspect for Supervisors and Managers as this can ensure the ownership of their actions.
 Managers must be held accountable for their actions and should encourage their employees to lead by example in their job.
 Managers and supervisors should realise that their behaviour influences everyone around them in their workplace.
 Therefore, the top management needs to hold these individuals accountable for safety, and not look only to achieve the production goals.

 WHS and Training Compliance Solutions, we offer WHS for Managers and Supervisors training.
 It is provided online and onsite course health and safety.
 Our health and safety course can help your organisation to a great extent by decreasing incidents/injuries/near misses, increasing the productivity, boosting the morale of the employees.
-Assist your workplace to provide safe working environment.
+Assist your workplace to provide safe working environment with a positive workplace safety culture.
 Contact us for more information, or book yourself to one our health and safety course.